 • Discounts and Promotions: Different discounts must be tracked separately to understand their effect on revenue.

-Accounting Standards and Compliance
+Accounting Standards and Best Practices

 Accounting Software